CTAN Comprehensive TeX Archive Network

 operating systems.

-The macros are to be processed by an m4 macro processor, and evaluate to
+The macros are to be processed by an m4 macro processor, and evaluate

-components, fine adjustment, geometric calculations, repetition, or
+or conditional components, fine adjustment, geometric calculations

-recursion.
-Arbitrary text for formatting by LaTeX can be included.
+for formatting by LaTeX can be included.
+Free interpreters for m4

-Free interpreters for m4 and pic are readily available.
+and pic are readily available.

 Sources are available as a git repository at